joshuami/joshuami.github.io/_posts/2016-06-08-drupalci-continuous-integration-testing-for-drupalorg.md

 ![Once the testbot has been spun up, the CI Dispatcher listens to it for results.](/public/images/DrupalCI-step-2-listen-for-results.png)

-Once per minute, Drupal.org is polling the CI Dispatcher for test status.
+Once per minute, Drupal.org polls the CI Dispatcher for test status.
 It responds with pending, running, failed or passed.
 Failed and passed tests are then pulled back into Drupal.org for display using the Jenkins JSON API.

 ![Drupal.org checks for test status once per minute: pending, running, failed, passed.
 All the results are pulled back into Drupal.org using the Jenkins' JSON API.](/public/images/DrupalCI-step-3-write-status-to-drupalorg.png)